A quick guide to rainwater tanks

 What size tank do I need?

-The experts at Smart Approved WaterMark recommend purchasing a tank that holds a minimum of 4 weeks’ supply.
-For example, if it’s likely you’ll use 1,000L of rainwater each week in the garden, toilet and laundry combined, then you should consider a 4,000L tank.
+Smart Approved WaterMark recommend purchasing a tank that holds a minimum of 4 weeks’ supply.
+So, if you’ll use 1,000L of rainwater each week in the garden, toilet and laundry combined, consider a 4,000L tank.
+The online tool, tankulator can help you calculate the right size tank to suit your water needs.

 Council approvals & installation